Auction rules – postal auctions

 Buyer’s Settlement and Delivery of Lots

 PA 10.1 After bidding is closed, the Postal Auction Manager shall invoice Buyers giving details of the lots they are buying and the postage and packaging costs involved including costs of invoicing.
 Those bidding by e-mail will be invoiced by e-mail.
 Buyers shall settle their invoices in full before any Lots can be despatched to them.
-Payments must be in GBP (GB pounds) by cheque or crossed British Postal Order made payable to that notified on the invoice or by electronic funds transfer to the Society.
+Payments must be in GBP (GB pounds) by cheque made payable to that notified on the invoice or by electronic funds transfer to the Society.

 PA 10.2 The Society will take no responsibility for items lost or damaged in the post.
 All auction items are sent by second class mail and a certificate of posting obtained.
 Buyers can request UK signed for or Special Delivery postage at their own expense by notifying the Postal Auction Manager.